-C. Juice Choices

-Prepare two pitchers in advance.
+Say that with me.
+C. Juice Choices You Need: Prepare two pitchers in advance.
 In one pitcher, pour water and enough sugar to make it sweet.
 In the other, pour water, enough salt to give a bad taste, and enough red food coloring to make it look attractive.
 Place both pitchers in front of the children.
 Give them a tiny sip of their choice of drink.
-(Most children will choose the colored water.)

-Allow response time as you ask: Did you like your juice?
+(Most children will choose the colored water.) two clear pitchers water sugar salt red food Debriefing Allow response time as you ask: Did you like your juice?
 Why?
 Why not?
 Why did you choose the one you did?
 Would you like to taste the one you didn't choose?
 Give a taste to everyone who wants one.
 Sometimes we make choices without knowing everything we need to know.
 Our story today is about people making choices.
-It will help us know that of fruit or individually wrapped candies a bowl
+It will help us know that coloring small paper cups a container into which you can pour the God's people put others first. unwanted "juice"